Valentine's Day Tracing Activities for Preschoolers

 Grasping

-Have them grasp a pom-pom with a clothespin, and have them “trace” the lines using the pom-pom.
-This particular activity will have them working more on their fine motor skills because it will force them to use their pincer grasp, which is essential to learn how to grasp a pencil correctly.
+Have them grasp a pom-pom with a clothespin and “trace” the lines using the pom-pom.
+This particular activity will work more on their fine motor skills because it will force them to use their pincer grasp, which is essential in learning to grasp a pencil correctly.

 Stamping

-Children love this particular and simple activity.
-Give them some small stampers, to be used following the direction of the lines.
+Children love this simple activity.
+Give them some small stampers to follow the direction of the lines.
 The children will be especially interested if you provide Valentine’s Day stampers.
-Remember that changing the materials, toys, and routine a little bit will keep them interested.
+Remember that changing the materials, toys, and routine will keep them interested.

 Pasting

-The use of stickers is also great to work on those fine motor skills because when children peel and paste stickers they are getting the opportunity to work on those finger muscles and concentration.
-Give your children some Valentine’s Day stickers for an extra kick, to paste along the lines.
+Stickers are also great for fine motor skills because when children peel and paste stickers tickers, they can work on their finger muscles and concentration.
+Give your children some Valentine’s Day stickers for an extra kick to paste along the lines.

 Marking

-If you are using an unlaminated sheet of paper, you can have them use crayons, pencils, or regular markers to trace the lines.
-If you laminate them or place them inside a dry-erase sleeve, then have your preschooler use a dryerase marker to trace the lines.
-This last activity also gives them an extra opportunity to work on their pre-writing skills, because you can tell them to use their fingers to erase the lines and retrace them.
+If you use an unlaminated sheet of paper, you can have them use crayons, pencils, or regular markers to trace the lines.
+If you laminate or place them inside a dry-erase sleeve, have your preschooler use a dry-erase marker to trace the lines.
+This last activity also gives them an extra opportunity to work on their pre-writing skills because you can tell them to use their fingers to erase and retrace the lines.

 Using Small Manipulatives

-Remember that it is important to offer variety and choices to help your preschoolers develop their fine motor skills, and using small manipulatives is a great way to do it.
+Remember to offer variety and choices to help your preschoolers develop their fine motor skills, and using small manipulatives is a great way to do this.

-There are many Valentine’s Day-related small manipulatives that you can add to your writing and manipulative centers, to switch things around and keep them interesting.
-Some of them are bottoms, mini erasers, sequins, bingo chips, or gems.
-Present the tracing sheets and the small manipulatives to your children, and simply invite them to choose one type and place objects along the lines, to practice those fine motor skills.
-To make sure your children are successful in this particular activity give them an unlaminated sheet of paper, without the dry erase sleeve.
+There are many Valentine’s Day-related small manipulatives that you can add to your writing and manipulative centers to switch things around and keep them interesting.
+Some are bottoms, mini erasers, sequins, bingo chips, or gems.
+Present the tracing sheets and the small manipulatives to your children, and invite them to choose one type and place objects along the lines to practice those fine motor skills.
+To ensure your children succeed in this activity, give them an unlaminated sheet of paper without the dry-erase sleeve.
 Otherwise, it will be too slippery, which could cause frustration in your children, something you definitely don’t want.

 Using Playdough

-The use of playdough is a great fine motor activity, and it is so fun, that the children feel excited and happy about it.
-To continue with the theme at hand, add red, white, and pink playdough to your centers and invite your preschoolers to roll fine snakes with it, and place them on top of the strips to form the lines as they go.
+Playdough is a great fine motor activity, and it is so fun that the children feel excited and happy about it.
+To continue with the theme at hand, add red, white, and pink playdough to your centers.
+Invite your preschoolers to roll fine snakes with it and place them on top of the strips to form the lines as they go.

 Valentine’s Day Story Books